stanford-rc/farmshare-docs/src/docs/connecting.md

 ## Open OnDemand

 [Open OnDemand](https://openondemand.org/) provides a browser-based interface to HPC clusters.
-The local instance, [FarmShare OnDemand](https://ondemand.farmshare.stanford.edu/), offers terminal, file manager, editor, desktop, and even GUI applications right from a web browser!
+The local instance, [FarmShare OnDemand](https://ondemand.farmshare.stanford.edu/), offers a terminal, file manager, editor, desktop, and even GUI applications right from a web browser!

 !!! warning "Invalid account or account/partition combination specified"
-    Some important setup happens the very first time a user connects to a FarmShare login node; this error can indicate that setup has not yet occurred.
+    Some important setup happens the very first time a user connects to a FarmShare login node; this error can indicate that setup has not yet occurred when you access FarmShare first using OnDemand.
 Before attempting to submit another job (or start an OnDemand app) first select [FarmShare Shell Access](https://ondemand.farmshare.stanford.edu/pun/sys/shell/ssh) from the Clusters menu to satisfy the login requirement.